What Is Docker And

 Step 4: Verify Installation

-As we have a successful installation and a running service of Docker, we can verify its presence with two methods
+As we have a successful installation and a running service of

 1 .
 Checking Version